smolt/ldc-iphone-dev/README.md

 - Add libcurl to enable std.net.curl
 - Ability to run on iPhone Simulator
 - Ability run on arm64 devices - not tried yet
-- Make symbolic debugging work - there is some dwarf incompatability so debug builds don't have -g turned.
+- Make symbolic debugging work - there is some dwarf incompatibility so debug builds don't have -g turned.
 The debug libs are just non-optimized, non-release builds for now.
 - Objective-C interop - work in progress under [DIP 43](http://wiki.dlang.org/DIP43)
 - APIs for iPhone SDK - [DStep](https://github.com/jacob-carlborg/dstep) helps here
 - Build universal libs